OPSECMethodology

 Conducting Open Source Intelligence (OSINT) inherently carries risks.
 When investigating individuals, organizations, or networks—especially those employing defensive counter-intelligence or hostile actors—your own digital footprint can become a liability.
 Operational Security (OPSEC) is not optional; it is the foundation of professional OSINT.

-The Principle of Zero-Contact
+The Principle of Controlled Contact

 1. Burner Environments